 Today, Nazis are still treated as the embodiment of absolute evil.
 But as the number of Holocaust survivors dwindles, it is the media, not them, who have become the primary voice influencing how we understand them.
 Most people today, especially young people, don’t know any Holocaust survivors personally.
 But we’ve all seen countless movies with Nazi villains, many of them in sci-fi or other settings strongly divorced from historical reality.
 The influence this shift has on our culture is subtle.
 After all, when Nazis show up in movies, they’re the villains almost without exception.
 But there’s a difference between a movie villain, however evil, and a real-life mass murderer who killed millions of actual people.
 There’s a growing attitude that views Nazis as evil, but evil like Darth Vader.
 And it’s acceptable to like and even admire and emulate a movie villain (for instance, through cosplay).

-Nazis as movie villains also account for the otherwise-inexplicable Case of the Nazi Romance Novel For Such a Time.
+Nazis as movie villains also account for the otherwise-inexplicable Case of the Nazi Romance Novels like For Such a Time.
 Casting a real-life concentration camp commandant as not only redeemable but romantically desirable would be both impossible and obviously reprehensible.
 But how about a movie Nazi?
 Kate Breslin isn’t writing a romance about a real Nazi and a real Jew; she’s writing the equivalent of a fanfic about Rey and Kylo Ren.
 And Aric’s redemption at the end is not forgiveness for killing thousands of real people, but redemption in the sense of Darth Vader at the end of Return of the Jedi.
-Anyway, that strikes me as both the most plausible and the most generous interpretation.
-(ETA: The same goes for Broken Angels, the other novel featuring a romance between a Jew and a Nazi.
-This is getting out of hand.)

 This shift in cultural attitudes is not harmless.
 This abstraction of Nazis from real to fictional both provides cover for real-life white supremacist movements and blunts our reaction to the actual historical atrocities*.
 As a fiction writer, it’s difficult to figure out the most constructive reaction.
 It’s a Catch-22: Any depiction of Nazis in fiction, however careful, inherently reinforces the problem, but ignoring them clearly doesn’t help, either.